 Since switching advisors will likely affect progress toward the degree and/or any financial support arranged by the previous advisor, students should consider switching advisors only in exceptional circumstances.
-The department recognizes that in rare circumstances a student may feel their interests could be better served by working with a different advisor.
+The department recognizes that in rare circumstances a student may feel that working with a different advisor will be better for their graduate studies and career objectives.
 Requests to voluntarily switch advisors will be handled on a case-by-case basis.
-In such cases the department will make every effort to assist the student; however, the student bears the ultimate responsibility of finding a new advisor.
+In such cases the department will make every effort to assist the student; however, if the student decides to change research groups the student bears the ultimate responsibility of finding a new advisor and approval from the Department Director of Graduate Studies and Department Chair is required.